Justin Ankus and David Sunnyside | Founders of

 Q: Who are you and what’s your background?

 I am an architect, entrepreneur, and website developer currently living near Los Angeles.
-I grew up near Chicago and attended Illinois Institute of Technology where I graduated in 2020 with a Professional Bachelor of Architecture degree.
+I grew up near Chicago and attended the Illinois Institute of Technology where I graduated in 2020 with a Professional Bachelor of Architecture degree.
 I have design experience in luxury residential and public buildings.

 Q: Who has been your biggest influence, and why did they have such a significant effect on you?